 Data talks to you, if you listen intently.
 In that, lies the power of knowledge that can transform processes and achieve rapid enterprise mobility in the app development process by breaching the glass ceiling of customer satisfaction and success every time.

 Some challenges of Data Mining

 Identification of Data

 As databases are becoming bigger, so it is getting harder and is overflowing with data.
 In this huge chunk of data, it becomes difficult to identify the important elements and leaving out the noises.

 Privacy and Security

 As data mining operations deal with personally identifiable information, privacy and security is a major concern here.
 Data mining deals with information about user behavior, consuming habits, interactions with ad content, and so on.
 This information can be used both for good and bad purposes.

 Accuracy of Data

 Another major concern of data is the accuracy of it.
-To consider a data worthwhile, it has to be complete, accurate and reliable.
+To consider data worthwhile, it has to be complete, accurate, and reliable.
 These are some of the factors which are required to be considered to select data from the huge bulk of the database.